 We’ve tried this once before– with clearance bin garlic bulbs… and it did not work.
 We never got a single bit of real growth, which I knew was a very good probability.
 So this time, we’re going about it completely differently.

 First- we did set up the patch in the same way, lots of alpaca pooh tilled in and let to rest for a few weeks.
 But the spot was different.
 We chose a slight incline closer to the shed.
+This is to keep the water from pooling and causing the root rot I mentioned above.

 Second- we are planting in the fall this time, mulching the area with spent hay from the alpacas kicking it around their barn.

-He then covered the bulbs with dirt and covered the dirt with about 6 inches of old hay from the alpaca barn.
+He then covered the cloves with dirt and covered the dirt with about 6 inches of old hay from the alpaca barn.
 He did this the first weekend of October on a beautifully clear and warm day.

 Here is what the end product of planting looks like-